jackm321/RustNN/README.md

 generates fully connected multi-layer artificial neural networks that are trained via [backpropagation](http://en.wikipedia.org/wiki/Backpropagation).
 Networks are trained using an incremental training mode.

+## Fork
+This fork adds L2 regularization to the original crate and replaces sigmoid by the relu activation function.
+Additionally, there are a few minor improvements.

 ## XOR example